mozilla-bteam/bmo/docs/en/rst/api/core/v1/bug.rst

-                             the developer, compared to the developer's other bugs. severity            string   (defaulted) How severe the bug is. type                string   (defaulted) The basic category of the bug. alias               string   The alias for the bug that can be used instead of a bug number when accessing this bug.
+                             the developer, compared to the developer's other bugs. severity            string   (defaulted) How severe the bug is. type                string   (defaulted) The basic category of the bug.
+Some Bugzilla installations require this to be specified. alias               string   The alias for the bug that can be used instead of a bug number when accessing this bug.
 Must be unique in all of this Bugzilla.